rpcme/aws-cloud-and-xilinx-workshop/Lab2.md

 In this section, you will configure and deploy AWS IoT Credentials.
 The physical credential files, the private key and certificate for each device, will be placed in ```$WORKSHOP_HOME/edge/auth-node-zynq7k``` and ```$WORKSHOP_HOME/edge/auth-gateway-ultra96```.

+1. Ensure the the MiroZed board is powered off by unplugging the USB cables.
+2. Eject the MicroZed microSD card.
+3. Plug the microSD into the USB-to-SD Card adapter.
-1. Ensure that the USB-to-SD Card adapter is plugged into the USB port of the Ultra96 board with the MicroZed SD-Card inserted.
+3. Plug the USB-to-SD Card adapter into the USB port of the Ultra96 board with the MicroZed microSD is inserted.

-2. Navigate to the directory containing the scripts for deploying cloud objects.
+4. On the Ultra96 debug interface navigate to the directory containing the scripts for deploying cloud objects.

    ```bash
    cd $WORKSHOP_HOME/cloud/script
    ```
-3. Run the script that configures the credentials for the devices to connect to your AWS account through AWS IoT.
+5. Run the script that configures the credentials for the devices to connect to your AWS account through AWS IoT.

 	```bash
 	./deploy-awsiot-objects.sh <your-group-prefix>
 	```

    When the script completes, the keys and certificates will be in the directories specified above.
-The script will also copy the Zynq 7K credential files directly to the MicroZed SD card.
+The script will also copy the Zynq 7K credential files directly to the MicroZed microSD card.
    Note that your AWS Greengrass group prefix does not have to be the same as your unique prefix used in S3 deployment.

 ## Configure and Deploy AWS Greengrass on Xilinx Ultra96